Hillsborough talks will focus on stabilising Stormont finances – Heaton-Harris

 In the absence of an Executive, the budget for Northern Ireland was set by Mr Heaton-Harris and there have been shortfalls of millions of pounds across a range of Stormont departments.

-This rises to nearly £1 billion if accounting for a pay rise for NI public sector workers to match that of the other regions of the UK.
+This rises to nearly £1 billion if accounting for a pay rise for Northern Ireland public sector workers to match that of the other regions of the UK.

-SDLP leader Colum Eastwood said he wanted to see meaningful dialogue at the Hillsborough talks, not a “cosy catch-up”.
+SDLP leader Colum Eastwood said he wants to see meaningful dialogue at the Hillsborough talks, not a “cosy catch-up”.

 He said: “The SDLP is entering these discussions with three key priorities.